Korean Armistice Agreement: Terms

 Ultimately, more than 22,000 KPA or PVA soldiers refused repatriation.
-On the opposite side, 327 South Korean soldiers, 21 American soldiers, and 1 British soldier also refused repatriation and remained in North Korea or in China.
+On the opposite side, only 327 South Korean soldiers, 21 American soldiers, and 1 British soldier also refused repatriation and remained in North Korea or in China.
 (See list of American and British defectors in the Korean War.)

 With the signing of the Armistice, the war ended.
 Despite the three-year war, the international border remained at a similar location as from before the war.

 Subsequent events

 Failure of the Geneva Conference

 Article IV (Paragraph 60) of the Armistice Agreement calls for a political conference to be held within three months of the signing of the agreement in order "to ensure the peaceful settlement of the Korean question."
 A conference was held in Geneva, Switzerland in April 1954, missing the three month timeline by six months.
 The conference focused on two separate conflicts: the conflict in Korea; and the conflict in Indochina.
 Participants in the talks on the conflict in Korea were the US, the USSR, France, China, and North and South Korea.
 The peace agreement on the Korean peninsula was officially raised at the conference, by Chinese diplomat Zhou Enlai with the US Secretary of Defense, John Foster Dulles, but no progress was made.
 The United States intentionally avoided discussing the "Peace Treaty on the Korean Peninsula," in spite of criticism from the other representatives at the conference about the negative attitude of the United States.